Kristen David Adams

 Kristen David Adams graduated from Emory Law School with honors in 1995 and received the degree of masters of law from Yale Law School in 2000.
 While at Emory, she was a managing editor of the Emory Law Journal.
 Professor Adams received her bachelor of arts degree cum laude from Rice University in 1992.
 She is a member of both Phi Beta Kappa and the Order of the Coif.

-Dean Adams co-authored The Practice of Law School: Getting in and Making the Most of Your Legal Education with Christen Civiletto Carey, Esq.
+Professor Adams co-authored The Practice of Law School: Getting in and Making the Most of Your Legal Education with Christen Civiletto Carey, Esq.
 This book, which was published in June 2003 by ALM Publishing, a division of American Lawyer Media, is intended to help new law students find out what to expect, how to succeed at every stage, and how to make their law-school experience both fulfilling and relevant to their development as lawyers.
-Dean Adams, as the holder of the Leroy Highbaugh, Sr. Chair in faculty research for the 2004-05 and 2005-06 academic years, prepared a commercial transactions casebook published by Thomson/West, Commercial Transactions: A Survey of United States Law with International Perspective, and engaged in other research as her primary full-time responsibility during the 2005-06 academic year.
+Professor Adams, as the holder of the Leroy Highbaugh, Sr. Chair in faculty research for the 2004-05 and 2005-06 academic years, prepared a commercial transactions casebook published by Thomson/West, Commercial Transactions: A Survey of United States Law with International Perspective, and engaged in other research as her primary full-time responsibility during the 2005-06 academic year.
 A third book, Uniform Commercial Code in a Nutshell, 7th ed., which was coauthored with Bradford Stone, was published by Thomson/West during the summer of 2008, followed by the 8thedition in 2012, and a fourth book, Global Issues in Commercial Law, was published by Thomson/West in 2009 with co-author Claude Rohwer.
-Dean Adams has also written more than a dozen law review articles.
+Her fifth book, CISG Basics: A Guide to International Sales Law, was written with Professor Candace Zierdt.
+Professor Adams has also written almost twenty law review articles.

-Dean Adams is also a member of the American Law Institute, vice chair of the American Bar Association Business Law Section's Uniform Commercial Code Committee, and a member of the Florida Bar's Public Interest Law Section Homelessness Committee.
+Professor Adams is also a member of the American Law Institute, chair of the American Bar Association Business Law Section's Uniform Commercial Code Committee, a member of the Board of Regents of the American College of Commercial Finance Lawyers, Editor-in-Chief of the UCC Law Journal, the faculty advisor for the College of Law’s Dispute Resolution Board, one of the faculty coordinators for the Social Justice Advocacy Concentration, one of the faculty pro bono coordinators, a faculty mentor for LL.M students concentrating their studies on international business, and a member of the Florida Bar's Public Interest Law Section Homelessness Committee.

 Phone: 727-562-7870 | Email: email@example.com | Office: DA-201 (Gulfport)